veraszto/danvim/README.md

 ### Popup menus

 #### There are three popup menus,
-the purpose of them is to reach buffers in different ways, through custom marks, jumps' list and all buffers
+the purpose of them is to reach buffers in different ways, through custom marks, jumps' list and all buffers, once launched they are navigated through up and down arrows

 1. `<S-Left>` to access custom marks, which are currently set only to Dan.vim as an example and editable through normal map `;em` when in Dan.vim buffer, custom marks file name are like so, \<filename\>.vim.shortcut, so Dan.vim is Dan.vim.vim.shortcut, one can set its own for any file, following with the Dan.vim marks example.